Last Updated on September 6, 2023 by Tim Wells

 Shoppers are immune to the effect because it’s a shopping website, and overwhelming ads are the norm.

 For example, a 100-minute film might have seven ad sections containing two or three short ads.
-While the advertisements won’t add too much to the run time, likely a minute or less, it is disruptive to the experience.
+While the advertisements add only a few minutes each to the run time, it disrupts the experience.

 Imagine watching A Quiet Place II, remaining eerily quiet as the monster creeps past a character.
-Then, suddenly, an ad section jump scares you, ultimately breaking the immersion as you wait.
+Then, suddenly, an ad section jump-scares you, ultimately breaking the immersion as you wait.

 One Possible Solution

-It’s unlikely that Amazon will ever separate Prime Video and IMDb TV.
-It’s also possible that Twitch will influence Amazon’s video practicing choices in the future.
-Come what may, ads are here to stay.
+It’s unlikely that Amazon will ever separate Prime Video and IMDb TV into separate streaming platforms.
+In fact, Twitch will likely influence Amazon’s video choices in the future.

 Registered users logging into IMDb TV expect the ads.
 But Prime Video doesn’t tell members if they’re accessing IMDb TV ad-supported content.